 - Developing internal campaigns to keep it top of mind.
 Create a 12-month calendar to coordinate internal communications that reinforce the goals, but also celebrate progress and wins.

 - Ensuring cultural alignment.
 It is imperative that a company’s culture is set up to reinforce the change.
 This means taking a hard look at behaviors, metrics, and rewards.
 Do they align with the changes you’re asking employees to make?
 Are senior leaders practicing what they preach?

 Step 5: Follow Up and Get Feedback

-A good Strategic Plan will have ways to measure effectiveness by way of metrics, KPI, etc. This is good, but not enough.
+A good strategic plan will have ways to measure effectiveness by way of metrics, KPIs, etc. This is good, but not enough.
 It’s important to follow up and get feedback from the people who you’re ultimately relying on to see the strategy through: your employees.
-Find a way to check in them and get a pulse on how it’s going; ask them what is working – and more importantly, what’s not.
+Find a way to check in on them and get a pulse on how it’s going, ask them what is working, and more importantly, what’s not.
 Nine times out of ten, you’ll get some valuable insights that will help to accelerate progress and keep things on track.
 At the very least, you’ll let your people know that you’re listening.

-Strategic Plans are imperative.
-Your company needs them to succeed in an ever evolving and competitive world.
-But without a thoughtfully executed rollout plan to your employees – arguably the most important part of your business – even the most brilliant strategy will fall flat.
-Emotive Brand is here to help you out.
+Strategic plans are imperative.
+Your company needs them to succeed in an ever-evolving and competitive world.
+But without a thoughtfully executed rollout plan to your employees—arguably the most important part of your business—even the most brilliant strategy will fall flat.

 Emotive Brand is a brand strategy and design agency in Oakland, California.